futurelearn/markdown-editor/README.md

 * Unordered lists
 * Ordered lists

+For more information see [Rich Text Editor](https://app.gitbook.com/@futurelearn/s/engineering-docs/the-futurelearn-app/frontend/javascript/rich-text-editor) in the engineering docs.

 ### Developing
+Run `npm install` to install the dependencies.

-To start developing run `npm run start` which will start compiling the assets in watch mode. `cd` in example and run `npm install` to install the dependencies of the example app which the test suite will be run again.
-To run the test suite then run `npm run test` which will start up the example app and cypress.
+`cd` into `example` and run `npm install` to install the dependencies of the example app which the test suite will be run against.

+You also need to install `parcel` globally: `npm install -g parcel`

-To view the editor you can visit `http://localhost:1234`.
+To run the test suite run `npm run test` which will start up both the example app and cypress.
+To view the editor you can visit `http://localhost:1234/index.html`.

+When you start developing, run `npm run start` which will start compiling the assets in watch mode.

 ### Supporting new elements